ionic-team/capacitor-plugins/toast/README.md

 The Toast API provides a notification pop up for displaying important information to a user.
 Just like real toast!

 ## Install

 ```bash
 npm install @capacitor/toast
 npx cap sync
 ```

+## PWA Notes
+[PWA Elements](https://capacitorjs.com/docs/web/pwa-elements) are required for the Toast plugin to work.

 ## Example